-In a celebration of Lowcountry dining traditions, Zucker has implemented local seafood and Southern-inspired dishes as common themes in his restaurants.
+In a celebration of Lowcountry dining traditions, Zucker has implemented local seafood and Southern-inspired dishes as common themes in his restaurant and catering business.
 But the menus reveal what his many fans already know: There's nothing common about Zucker's creations.

 "I think of my culinary style as somewhat Southern-fusion," he said.
 "I like to take a traditional Southern dish and add different elements from my culinary history to make it stand out."

-The offerings at Purlieu are a perfect example, with dishes that pair Lowcountry and French cuisine - a nod to Zucker's Paris years.
+Lowcountry and French flavors often figure in his dishes - a nod to Zucker's Paris years.
 At Cru Café, influences reflect his stint at Spago, yet another pivotal chapter in his career.

 "In Las Vegas, I worked at Wolfgang Puck's Spago, where I learned the importance of utilizing the freshest possible ingredients daily," he said.
 "And that's something so important to me now in my own restaurants."